So, Cris and I are JUST getting back from Iceland and we’ve only got three things to say:

-This means that drinking water directly from the tap is just as delicious as drinking a freshly bought mineral water.
+So drinking water directly from the tap is just as delicious as drinking a freshly bought mineral water.

-This means that, when Cris and I were in the airport of Barcelona going to Iceland, I told him to keep the water bottles we had so we would just refill them during the trip.
+When Cris and I were in the airport of Barcelona going to Iceland, I told him to keep the water bottles we had so we would just refill them during the trip.

-As a result, we never spent one euro in water during our whole time in Iceland (mini wins to compensate the 800 euro speeding fine)
+As a result, we never spent one euro in water during our whole time in Iceland (mini wins to compensate the 800 euro speeding fine).

-I kid you not when I say I didn’t even see Icelandic currency during my time there.
-It is very easy and convenient to use your card in Iceland (even to directly pay 800 speeding fine).
+I kid you not when I say that I didn’t even see Icelandic currency during my time there.
+It is very easy and convenient to use your card in Iceland (even to directly pay the 800 euro speeding fine).